diondresschers/jupyter/README.md

 # jupyter

-This is a test to play with Jupyter Notebook.
+This is a test to play with Jupyter Notebook..

 These are some code snippets which are not interesting at all.